Great Famine of Mount Lebanon: Impact

+Malnutrition and starvation left the inhabitants vulnerable to the spread of disease at a time of societal upheaval.
+Malaria, typhus and body lice became widespread amongst a population which grew increasingly susceptible to such illnesses.
+This was worsened by the movement of troops across the country, who were at greater risk of dying from disease than battle wounds.

 Around 200,000 people starved to death at a time when the population of Mount Lebanon was estimated to be 400,000 people.
-The Mount Lebanon famine caused one of the highest fatality rates by population during World War I, alongside the Armenian Genocide, Assyrian Genocide and Greek Genocide.
+The Mount Lebanon famine caused one of the highest fatality rates by civilian population during World War I, alongside the ethnically and religiously motivated Armenian genocide, Assyrian genocide and the Greek genocide of indigenous Christian peoples in Anatolia, Upper Mesopotamia and the Urmia region of Iran, conducted by the Ottoman Empire and allied Kurdish militias.
 Bodies were piled in the streets and people were reported to be eating street animals.
 Some people were said to have resorted to cannibalism.

 Soup kitchens were set up but had little effect in relieving the starving population.
 The Lebanese community in Egypt funded the shipping of food supplies to the Lebanese mainland through Arwad.
 This assistance was delivered to the Maronite patriarchate who distributed it to the populace through its convents.
+Despite these conditions, the Maronite Patriarch Elias Peter Hoayek welcomed Armenian refugees fleeing the Armenian genocide into Mount Lebanon, greeting them affectionately by stating "The piece of bread that we have, we will share it with our Armenian brothers."

 The Syrian–Mount Lebanon Relief Committee was "formed in June of 1916 under the chairmanship of Najib Maalouf and the Assistant Chairmanship of Ameen Rihani" in the United States.